 Footwear is key!
 Sneakers designed specifically for the activities you participate in provide the right cushioning, heel, and arch support to prevent injury.

 Take note of your pre-FORCE-test protocol and responsibilities:

 Members are responsible to report on time on test day to the Naden Athletic Centre Gymnasium.
-Testing starts at 0800 hrs.
+Testing starts at 0800 hrs or 0930hrs.
 Your Unit Coordinator will inform you of your timing for the evaluation.
 Cancellations must be directed through your CAF Unit Coordinator.

 Comfortable exercise apparel should be worn for the evaluation (e.g. shorts and T-shirt, or tracksuit).
 Running shoes or cross trainers are the recommended footwear and should be clean and in serviceable condition.
 Outdoor hiking style shoes/boots are not acceptable footwear for testing and individuals wearing these will not be evaluated.

 For best results, avoid a heavy meal in the two-hour period before the evaluation.
 Refrain from drinking coffee for two hours before the evaluation and alcoholic beverages for six hours before the evaluation.
 Consumption of water before, during and after the fitness evaluation is encouraged.

 Do not smoke in the two-hour period before your fitness evaluation.